- Sep 23, 2021

 Price Sensitivity and Customer Spending Habits

 Customers respond in interesting ways to price changes.
-Hence, small and medium businesses must pay close attention to how customers respond to price elasticity of their products and/or services.
-This can be tracked by measuring a number of sales at one price versus sales at another price.
+Hence, small and medium businesses must pay close attention to how customers respond to the price elasticity of their products and/or services.
+This can be tracked by measuring the number of sales at one price versus sales at another price.

 Effective Digital Marketing

 Take away data analysis from digital marketing and a small business may well be wasting its resources.
 This is one area where data analysis is placed in the highest regard especially in the area of social media.
 Social media is an evolving world of its own; businesses can interact with this world through data analysis.
 Gathering, tracking, measuring, and analyzing data is key for small and medium businesses attempting to use social media to drive digital marketing efforts.